-- 6.24 All Trustees of the Board shall accept that authority rests with the Boardof Trustees, and that a Trustee has no individual authority other than that delegated by the Boardof Trustees.
-Trustees shall be mindful of this in all of their interactions with others and will not commit the Board, any Board committee or staff to any particular course of action. - 6.25 Each Trustee shall uphold the implementation of any Board resolution after it is passed by the Board.
-A proper motion for reconsideration or rescission, or the like, if permitted by the Consolidated By-Laws Board's Rules of Order, can be brought by a Trustee and Robert's Rules of Order, if applicable, may be brought forward by a Trustee. - 6.26 A Trustee should be able to explain the rationale for a resolution passed by the Board.
-A Trustee may respectfully state his or her position on a resolution provided it does not in any way undermine the implementation of the resolution. - 6.27 Each Trustee shall comply with Board the Board's Consolidated By-Laws, Policies and applicable Procedures, policies, procedures, By-Laws, and Rules of Order. - 6.28 The Chair of the Board is the spokesperson to the public on behalf of the Board, unless otherwise determined by the Board.
-No other Trustee shall speak on behalf of the Board unless expressly authorized by the Chair of the Board or the Board of Trustees to do so.
-When individual Trustees express their opinions in public, they must make it clear that they are not speaking on behalf of the Board and must otherwise comply with this Code of Conduct.
+- 6.24 All Trustees of the Board shall accept that authority rests with the Board, and that a Trustee has no individual authority other than that delegated by the Board. - 6.25 Each Trustee shall uphold the implementation of any Board resolution after it is passed by the Board.
+A proper motion for reconsideration or rescission, if permitted by the Board's Rules of Order, can be brought by a Trustee. - 6.26 A Trustee should be able to explain the rationale for a resolution passed by the Board.
+A Trustee may respectfully state his or her position on a resolution provided it does not in any way undermine the implementation of the resolution. - 6.27 Each Trustee shall comply with Board policies, procedures, By-Laws, and Rules of Order. - 6.28 The Chair of the Board is the spokesperson to the public on behalf of the Board, unless otherwise determined by the Board.
+No other Trustee shall speak on behalf of the Board unless expressly authorized by the Chair of the Board or Board to do so.
+When individual Trustees express their opinions in public, they must make it clear that they are not speaking on behalf of the Board.

-Gifts.
-Benefits and Hospitality
+Gifts, Benefits and Hospitality

 - 6.29 Trustees are expected to carry out their duties with impartiality and objectivity.
-Trustees shall not accept a gift, benefit or hospitality in order to avoid the risk that this will compromise their objectivity or lead to an appearance of lack of objectivity, bias or influence on the part of the Trustee. - 6.30 For these purposes, a gift, benefit or hospitality provided with the Trustee's knowledge to a Trustee's spouse, child, or parent, or to a Trustee's staff that is connected directly or indirectly to the performance of the Trustee's duties is deemed to be a gift to that Trustee. of the Board. - 6.31 There are circumstances in which the acceptance of a gift, benefit or hospitality occurs as part of the social protocol or community events linked to the duties of an elected official and his/her role in representing the Board.
+Trustees shall not accept a gift, benefit or hospitality in order to avoid the risk that this will compromise their objectivity or lead to an appearance of lack of objectivity, bias or influence on the part of the Trustee. - 6.30 For these purposes, a gift, benefit or hospitality provided with the Trustee's knowledge to a Trustee's spouse, child, or parent, or to a Trustee's staff that is connected directly or indirectly to the performance of the Trustee's duties is deemed to be a gift to that Trustee of the Board. - 6.31 There are circumstances in which the acceptance of a gift, benefit or hospitality occurs as part of the social protocol or community events linked to the duties of an elected official and his/her role in representing the Board.
 The exceptions do not apply in the case of vendors of goods and services, or those expecting to be vendors to the DDSB.
-The following is a list of recognized exceptions:

-(a) compensation authorized by law;
+The following is a list of recognized exceptions: - a) compensation authorized by law; - b) such gifts or benefits that normally accompany the responsibilities of office and are received as an incident of protocol or social obligation; - c) a political contribution otherwise reported by law, in the case of members running for office; - d) services provided without compensation by persons volunteering their time; - e) a suitable memento of a function honouring the member;